The Changing Structure of Turkey’s Trade and Industrial Competitiveness: Implications for the EU janvier 11, 2013

 By Susanne Fowler, Antakya (Turkey)

-‘Who will come?" ask merchants whose clients are kept away by strife.
-Merchants at the once-crowded Halep Bazaar are eager to chat with any visitors who happen by: Potential customers have become all too rare as the conflict in neighboring Syria stretches on, strangling their businesses. (en savoir plus…)
+‘Who will come? » ask merchants whose clients are kept away by strife.
+Merchants at the once-crowded Halep Bazaar are eager to chat with any visitors who happen by: Potential customers have become all too rare as the conflict in neighboring Syria stretches on, strangling their businesses. (suite…)

-Posted by Acturca in Economie, Turquie.Tags: Cyprus, economy, Greek Cypriot, trade, Turkey, Turkish Cypriot, Turquie
+Posted by Acturca in Economy / Economie, Turkey / Turquie.Tags: Cyprus, economy, Greek Cypriot, trade, Turkey, Turkey / Turquie, Turkish Cypriot

 add a comment